 - Power Plant.

-RMC operation is extremely mechanized and managed entirely via electronic control and due to this fact reduces the possibility of errors in various tasks.
+RMC operation is extremely mechanized and managed entirely via electronic control and reduces the possibility of errors in various tasks.